 I love a strong opinion.
 While I don’t agree with everything Black says, I enjoy the authoritative stance he takes on matters that are ultimately not that important.
 Like Diana Vreeland or Fran Lebowitz, if they had internet access.

-I find myself mentally filing away his thoughts, certain that they’ll be of use to me someday.
+I find myself mentally filing away his thoughts, certain they’ll be of use to me someday.
 Last summer, I invested in a high-end suitcase, but not before I referred to Black’s luggage recommendations in The Strategist.
 Black — a frequent user of the em dash — got me hooked on them, too.

 Citing No. 248 from his book — “Make friends with people who don’t have the same opinions as you” — I think Black would ultimately agree that there aren’t really any rules, other than to think for yourself.